aodhanlutetiae/senedd_words/README.md

 - When do we talk about people: Boris, Gething, Bates?
 - What about particular companies: Amazon, Airbnb, Tata?
-- What about groups: teachers, nurses, farmers, nhs?
+- What about groups: teachers, nurses, farmers, carers?
 - What about technology: Tiktok, Snapchat, Instagram?
 - Or concepts: trolling, distancing?
 - What about topics: speed, donation, lockdown, adhd?
-- What doesn't get mentioned?
+- What never gets mentioned?

 ## Welsh

 This parliament is different to Westminster because two languages are used.
 This means that some of the words are spoken in Welsh and appear in the transcript with an English translation.
-The question of differing trends in English-language discussions versus Welsh disucssions is ignored: here we want to know what is being talked *about*.
+The question of potentially differing trends in English-language discussions versus discussions in Welsh is ignored.